czlucius/algorithmic-programming/README.md

 - Templates for interactive problems (Google Code Jam)
 - Templates which make use of multithreading to reduce execution time
 - Templates for other programmes (e.g. Open Kattis)
+- Solutions for problems (Please bundle with link)

 Hope this repo is of good use.